mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 At this point you can conduct a review of the source code focussing on the points at which the contended resources are accessed by the application.
 While reviewing the code, look for situations such as:

-- Data that is logically separate being written to the same store.
+- Data that is logically separate being written to the same store; information such as logs, reports, and queued messages should not be held in the same database as business information.

-- Information being held in a data store that is not best suited for the operations being performed.
+- Information being held in a data store that is not best suited for the operations being performed, such as large binary objects (video or audio) or XML documents in a relational database.

 - Data which has significantly different usage patterns that share the same store, such as data that is written frequently but read relatively infrequently and vice versa.

 ## How to correct the problem

-Data which has different usage patterns or that is logically distinct can be partitioned into separate data stores.
-The data storage mechanism selected should be appropriate to the pattern of use for each data set.
-Additionally, you may be able to partition a single data store and structure the data to avoid hot-spots that are subject to high-levels of contention, or replicate data that is read often but written infrequently to spread the load across data stores.
+Separate data according to its use, and select a data storage mechanism most  appropriate to the pattern of use for each data set.
 As an example, the code below is very similar to the `Monolithic` controller except that the log records are written to a different database running on a separate server.
 This approach helps to reduce pressure on the database holding the business information:

 **C# web API**
 ```C#